 I was born and raised in Pittsburgh and lived in Chicago for almost twenty years before moving to the capital of the universe, New York City.

-I have produced major international events like The Gabby Awards, the National Innovation Conference and an annual film and photography festival in Toronto called Greek Film and Foto Week, all under the auspices of the Greek America Foundation.
+I have produced major international events like The Gabby Awards on Ellis Island, Carnegie Hall and the historic El Capitan Theater in Hollywood; the National Innovation Conference and an annual film and photography festival in Toronto called Greek Film and Foto Week, all under the auspices of the Greek America Foundation.

 The proudest moment of my professional career was the Spring of 2004 when I watched Glykeria perform in front of 2,000 people in Istanbul, Turkey at a special concert that I produced for the Ecumenical Patriarch of Constantinople– the spiritual leader of the world’s 300 million Orthodox Christians.
 The performance included songs and music from the “lost lands” of Greek Asia Minor and many of the people in the audience were singing Greek songs they grew up with for the first time in decades.